-All parrots naturally create a powder-like substance known as “parrot dust.”
-This comes from the feathers, which are coated in a film to protect them from:

-To be exact, this is a layer of fine keratin known as barbules, which protect the barb of the feathers.
+All parrots naturally create a powdery substance known as parrot dust.
+This comes from the feathers, which are coated in a protective film.
+This is a layer of fine keratin known as barbules, which protect the barb of the feathers.

 As time goes on, this naturally sheds off.
-It will do so excessively during molting season, but can happen at any time.
+It will do so excessively during the molting season but can happen at any time.
 It’s renewed into a fresh layer that protects the feathers.
-When the first layer disintegrates, it will resemble a powder or dust.
+When the first layer disintegrates, it will be a powder.

 Can You Stop A Parrot From Being Dusty?

-Parrot dust is produced through a natural process that continues for the bird’s entire life cycle.
+Parrot dust is produced through a natural process that continues throughout the parrot’s life cycle.
 As a result, there is no way to stop it from happening.
 In fact, for the parrot itself, this is a good thing.

 - Wooden flooring